Name Fida Karim

 I believe that the combination of my distinguished academic background in Economics, excellent reporting skills, sound command on MER system designing and implementation along with passion for continuous learning for professional growth and career development is well-suited for the position under consideration and review.
 Furthermore, the direct convergence of my core values and passion with your organizational goals and mission makes me a natural partner of your organization in improving quality of life by addressing human sufferings arising out of conflicts, poverty, inequality, disasters and displacement.

-I am more than eagerly looking forward to discuss more about the subjected position and positive contribution that I'll be making as a member of Monitoring Evaluation team to promote your organizational goals in the days to come.
+I am more than eagerly looking forward to discuss more about the subjected position and positive contribution that I'll be making as a member of your organization to promote your organizational goals in the days to come.